A Discussion with Baba Iqbal Singh, President of the Kalgidhar Society, India

 What networks do you belong to or do you know of and how are these helpful?

 We have some good relationships with some other organizations and we have a mutual understanding to help each other.
 We do not ask for financial help but we do help each other in various ways.
 When an earthquake struck Kashmir in the year 2005, we halted construction activity at all our centers and focused our attention on helping the victims.
 Our organization constructed about 1,850 houses for the victims of the disaster, most of whom were Muslim.
-Besides this, we also helped in the construction of 4 mosques, 2 temples, and a gurdwara.
+Besides this, we also helped in the construction of four mosques, two temples, and a gurdwara.
 This relief work was praised in the government report, which was placed before the Indian Parliament.
 The Sikh faith does not discriminate between Hindus and Muslims and whatever we do is intended to promote interfaith understanding.

 What issues would you like to see discussed in Dhaka?
 What are the most important gaps in knowledge?

-It is a matter of pleasure that the Berkley Center for Religion, Peace & World Affairs has organized a workshop to promote interfaith understanding by bringing together people from various faiths and giving them an opportunity to focus their energies on the issue of human development.
+It is a matter of pleasure that the Berkley Center for Religion, Peace, and World Affairs has organized a workshop to promote interfaith understanding by bringing together people from various faiths and giving them an opportunity to focus their energies on the issue of human development.
 We request the organizers to persuade multi-national companies and richly-endowed charities to come forward and help small charities like ours with limited resources to enable them to expand their reach and fulfill their objectives.